venantius/glojure/NOTES.md

 * Something I wasn't aware of about Clojure is the fact that various classes implement their own versious of Seq by way of nested classes.
 I'll need to be careful when working on this that I create a useful and functional interface here.

 * `ToArray` methods should probably be `ToSlice` for Go.

+* Nested interfaces are a recipe for disaster.
+I think ultimately all of the core interfaces are going to have to be flattened.

 2016-01-01
 ----------